Harvard-IACS/2021-ComputeFest/README.md

 - Extract the repository if you had downloaded it

 ## Create a secrets folder
 Create a folder called `secrets` under the extracted folder `woof-woof-app`.
-Add a GCP crediential file (*.json) with the service account having the following permissions:
+Add a GCP credential file (*.json) with the service account having the following permissions:
 ```
 Compute Admin
 Compute OS Login